wuu-madison/salary_data/README.md

 for comparing a UW-Madison employee's salary to others with the same title.
 It is based on the design of Harald Kliems's [TTC Salary mapping tool](https://haraldkliems.shinyapps.io/My_TTC_salary/).

+The data are also available in a [public Google Drive folder](https://drive.google.com/drive/folders/1kpRy_g0RB04DE2HWsEGa7aareKl6vdIj).